bfeif/personal-website/content/posts/the-3-reasons-why-i-switched-from-pandas-to-polars.md

 The eager API runs all commands in-memory, like `Pandas`.

-The lazy API however, does everything only when explicitly asked for a response (e.g. with a `.collect()` statement), like `dask`.
+The lazy API, however, does everything only when explicitly asked for a response (e.g. with a `.collect()` statement), a bit like `dask`.
 And, upon being asked for a response, `Polars` will lean on its query optimization engine to get you your result in the fastest time possible.

-Consider the following code snippet, comparing the `Polars` eager `DataFrame` to its lazy counterpart `LazyFrame`:
+Consider the following code snippet, comparing the syntax of the `Polars` eager `DataFrame` to that of its lazy counterpart `LazyFrame`:

 ```python
 import polars as pl